 Develop an outline or storyboard for each video that maps out a list of scenes you’ll need, and consider how many seconds you want to devote to each scene.
 Craft messaging to explain UI transitions or features.

 Consider any demo content you may need to create.
 Make sure to use sample accounts when displaying personal information in your app previews.

 Content and Format

-App previews are for all audiences, so your preview must be 4+ appropriate.
+App previews are for all audiences, so they must be appropriate for ages four and older.
 Avoid objectionable content, violence, adult themes, and profanity.

 Show only material you have the legal right to display.
 If your app displays protected content such as music, film, trademarked characters, brands, or other intellectual property assets, ensure you have the appropriate licensing rights for your marketing use in all territories.
 If your app accesses the iTunes Library, use only songs that you’ve created or that you’ve specifically licensed for use in the preview.

 Add graphic elements, such as touch hotspots, when necessary to demonstrate how navigation or interaction works within the app.
 Don’t overlay animated hands simulating gestures.

 We recommend capturing the native resolution of the UI instead of zooming in on the view.
 Ensure that transitions between scenes don’t imply functionality that your app doesn't have.
 Use straightforward transitions like dissolves and fades.

 Get your audience excited about the elements they will actively engage with once they download the app.
 Show more gameplay than cutscenes so you don’t mislead your audience by giving a false impression of gameplay.

 Since app previews play with the sound muted by default on the App Store on iOS 11, consider using copy to give context to the footage.
 Use easily understandable terms and language that will appeal to your target audience.
 Ensure that text is legible and remains on the screen long enough for your audience to read it.